KilianTep/traffic-management-aiforsea/README.md

 # pass in the preprocessed test set into the following command:
 python ./src/evaluate_model.py --model_path ./models/best_lstm_model --transformed_test_df_path ./dataset/<PATH_TO_CSV_TEST>_transformed.snappy.parquet
 ```
+If you've retrained the model, simply modify the argument `--model_path` with the corresponding path.

 The script `./src/evaluate_model.py` will give you the MSE and RMSE performance of the model at T+1, as well as T+1, .., T+5,
 which is conducted through a window function.